-A family activity advent calendar is a great way to make the month of December fun and sweet with the daily chocolate.
+A family activity advent calendar is a great way to make the month of December fun and sweet with daily chocolates.
 Eat a treat every day while waiting patiently for Christmas and discover the daily activity, this has become a favorite for all the family members.

 For the past few years, I have been preparing this DIY calendar with love and it is now a tradition.
 I start preparing it in November, it is nothing too fancy, I just gathered great little ideas I found mainly on Pinterest.